crispinprojects/talkcalendar/README.md

 Alternatively use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create a launcher for Talk Calendar which allows the working directory to be chosen.
 The calendar database called "calendar.db" is located in the working directory.

-For release versions which include an installer please see below.
+Release versions include an installer.
+For more information please see below.

 ## Calendar Usage